aannasw/starbucks-leaflet/README.md

 ## Map Visualizations

-Click on the images to launch a full-page, interactive map in a new tab.
+Click on the images to launch a full-page, interactive map.

 ### Cluster map of US stores categorized by Drive-Through / Not Drive-Through